|Technical Staff||Soccer Operations||Medical Staff|

 Wade Barrett – Assistant Coach

-Former Dynamo team captain Wade Barrett just completed his third season as an assistant coach in 2012 after transitioning from player to coach in 2010.
+Former Dynamo team captain Wade Barrett is in his sixth season as an assistant coach in 2015 after transitioning from player to coach in 2010.
 Along with Steve Ralston, Barrett co-managed the 2012 Dynamo Reserves to the 2012 Major League Soccer Reserve League Central/Mountain division championship.

 Barrett retired prior to the 2010 season with the third-highest totals in games, starts, and minutes in Dynamo history.
 He twice lifted the MLS Cup championship trophy for Houston, in 2006 and 2007, and was also part of the San Jose Earthquakes’ 2001 MLS Cup championship and 2005 Supporters’ Shield-winning teams.